List of Bette Davis performances

-One of Davis' biggest successes at Warner Bros. was Now, Voyager, which earned her another Academy Award nomination.
-Her later films for the studio, including Winter Meeting and Beyond the Forest, failed at the box office.
+One of Davis' biggest successes at Warner Bros. was Now, Voyager (1942), which earned her another Academy Award nomination.
+For the first time in six consecutive years, Davis was overlooked for an Oscar nomination for her 1943 films Watch on the Rhine and Old Acquaintance.
+But the following year, she earned another nomination for Mr. Skeffington (1944), which was succeeded by The Corn Is Green (1945) and A Stolen Life (1946).

+Davis's later films for Warner Bros., including Winter Meeting (1948) and Beyond the Forest (1949), failed at the box office.
 As her popularity waned, Warner Brothers dropped her contract in 1949, and from thereafter on, she occupied a freelance career.

-Davis received a career revival in All About Eve for 20th Century-Fox.
+Davis received a career revival in All About Eve (1950) for 20th Century-Fox.
 She played an aging Broadway star, Margo Channing, who is manipulated by an obsessed fan.
 The film was one of the biggest hits of 1950, and she was again nominated for an Academy Award, but lost to Judy Holliday.
-Although Davis earned strong reviews for her performance in The Star, her career waned throughout the remainder of the decade.
+Although Davis earned strong reviews and another nomination for her performance in The Star (1952, nom), her career waned throughout the remainder of the decade.
+Other 1950s films include Another Man's Poison (1951); plus Storm Center and The Catered Affair (both 1956).

 In the 1960s, Davis received yet another revival in popularity.
-Although her appearance in Pocketful of Miracles was negatively received, she earned praise for her portrayal of the faded child star, Jane Hudson, in What Ever Happened to Baby Jane?, which garnered her a final nomination for an Academy Award.
-She retained a cult status throughout the remainder of her career, and appeared in several other thriller films, such as Hush...Hush, Sweet Charlotte and The Nanny.
+Although her appearance in Pocketful of Miracles (1961) was negatively received, she earned praise for her portrayal of the faded child star, Jane Hudson, in What Ever Happened to Baby Jane?
+(1962), which garnered her a final nomination for an Academy Award.
+She retained a cult status throughout the remainder of her career, and appeared in several other thriller films, such as Hush...Hush, Sweet Charlotte and Dead Ringer (both 1964); as well as The Nanny (1965).
+She also starred in the film The Anniversary (1968).

+The 1970s saw Davis veer more into television by the end of the decade, in addition to various film genres.
+She starred such films as Connecting Rooms (1970); Burnt Offerings (1976, which won her a Saturn Award); and Death on the Nile (1978); while on television, she starred in The Disappearance of Aimee (1977) and Strangers: The Story of a Mother and Daughter (1979), earning her second Emmy nomination for the latter.

+By the 1980s, her film output had waned slightly, but not entirely, beginning the decade off with The Watcher in the Woods (1980).
+She concentrated more on television, starring in White Mama (1980); A Piano for Mrs. Cimino and Little Gloria...
+Happy at Last (both 1982); Right of Way (1983); and As Summers Die (1986).
+As for films, she was lauded for her performance in The Whales of August (1987), opposite Lillian Gish.